saltstack-formulas/tomcat-formula/README.rst

 ``tomcat.native``
 -----------------

 Installs Apache Portable Runtime for Tomcat.
+Depends on ``tomcat.config`` to manage the configuration.

 ``tomcat.manager``
 -----------------